mankings/workshop-docker/README.md

 ```bash
 docker compose up
 ```
-Open http://localhost:8081 — you should see the value of `my-env-variable` (``) rendered on the page.
+Open http://localhost:8081 — you should see the value of `hello from the compose file!` rendered on the page.
 Try changing the value in `docker-compose.yml` and restarting to see the effect.

 Stop and remove the container services once you're done:
 ```bash